Binary Hypothesis Testing for Softmax Models and Leverage Score Models: Introduction

 \paragraph{Leverage Scores} Given $A \in \mathbb{R}^{n \times d}$ and $i \in [n]$, $a_i$ represents the $i$-th row of matrix $A$.
 We use $\sigma_i(A) = a_i^\top (A^\top A)^\dagger a_i$ to denote the leverage score for the $i$-th row of matrix $A$.
 The concept of leverage score finds extensive applications in the domains of machine learning and linear algebra.
 In numerical linear algebra and graph theory, leverage scores serve as fundamental tools.

-In the context of matrices, both the tensor CURT decomposition \cite{swz19} and the matrix CUR decomposition \cite{bw14, swz17, swz19} heavily rely on leverage scores.
-In optimization, areas such as linear programming \cite{ls14, blss20}, the approximation of the John Ellipsoid \cite{ccly19}, cutting-plane methods \cite{v89, lsw15, jlsw20}, and semi-definite programming \cite{jkl+20} incorporate leverage scores.
+In the context of matrices, both the tensor CURT decomposition \citep{swz19} and the matrix CUR decomposition \citep{bw14, swz17, swz19} heavily rely on leverage scores.
+In optimization, areas such as linear programming \citep{ls14, blss20}, the approximation of the John Ellipsoid \citep{ccly19}, cutting-plane methods \citep{v89, lsw15, jlsw20}, and semi-definite programming \citep{jkl+20} incorporate leverage scores.
+Within graph theory applications, leverage scores play a crucial role in max-flow problems \citep{ds08, m13, m16, ls20}, maximum matching \citep{bln+20, lsz20}, graph sparsification \citep{s11}, and the generation of random spanning trees \citep{s18}.
+Several studies, such as \cite{ss11, DMIMW12, cw13}, focus on the approximation of leverage scores.
+Simultaneously, Lewis weights, serving as a generalization of leverage scores, are explored in depth by \cite{blm89, cp15}.
+Notably, leverage scores may also motivate efficient computational methods in machine learning, including regression problems~\cite{psw17,swy+19,gst22,syyz23_linf,s19}, deep neural networks~\cite{lls+20,zha+21}, graph neural networks~\cite{ssz23_gnn,zha24}, recommender systems~\cite{hldt23,zxf+24}, active learning~\cite{scmw24,gtx+24}, discrepancy minimization~\cite{dlsw25} and Fourier transform~\cite{lxz25}.